Atomic-Hiroto/investpe/README.md

 # Investpe
 Investpe is a beautiful frontend for an investment web app, created with React.

+Use the Login button to access the gateway page and click on the Logo to come back.

 ## Overview
 I started by building the ticker and navbar/footer since these elements are shared across pages.